 Volunteers have always played a vital part in the sport and physical activity sector.
 Without them, most activity simply wouldn't happen.
 Approximately 150,000 Somerset residents volunteer at least once a month, a large number of these in sport and physical activity.
-For more information on the benefits of volunteering click on the image below.

 Without the time, energy and commitment of volunteers, grassroots sport simply wouldn't happen.

 Whether they give up a few hours a month to lend a hand, or travel up and down the country every weekend coaching a team at matches, volunteers are the life and soul of community sport.